immafishball/Attendance-and-Monitoring-System-MS-Access-ODBC/README.md

 * Admin and User Log-in

 ## Software
-Visual Studio and Bunifu.Net UI Framework.
+Visual Studio and Metro UI Framework.

 ## Notice
 You need Metro UI Framework in order to continue or work this project.